At a glance: Medicare health insurance in New Mexico

-- More than 413,000 New Mexico residents are enrolled in Medicare — almost 20 percent of the state’s population.
+- More than 430,000 New Mexico residents are enrolled in Medicare — more than 20 percent of the state’s population.

-- Medicare Advantage availability in New Mexico ranges from two to 23 plans, depending on the county.
+- Medicare Advantage availability in New Mexico ranges from three to 27 plans, depending on the county.

-- 30 insurers offer Medigap plans in New Mexico; the state requires Medigap insurers to offer coverage to people under age 65, but they can be charged higher premiums.
+- At least 39 insurers offer Medigap plans in New Mexico; the state does not require Medigap insurers to offer coverage to people under age 65, but two insurers do so voluntarily, and high-risk pool coverage is also available for Medicare beneficiaries under age 65.

 - Per-enrollee Original Medicare spending in New Mexico is significantly lower than the national average.